Syrian opposition to meet government for talks in early January

 Participants also committed to a political system which "represents all sectors of the Syrian people", and would not discriminate on religious or sectarian grounds - in a gesture towards minority Alawite, Christian and Kurdish populations.

 U.S. Secretary of State John Kerry welcomed the declaration.
-"While this important step forward brings us closer to starting negotiations between the Syrian parties, we recognize the difficult work ahead," he said.
+"While this important step forward brings us closer to starting negotiations between the Syrian parties, we recognise the difficult work ahead," he said.

 International efforts to resolve the conflict have been lent added urgency by a wave of deadly attacks across the world claimed by the Iraq- and Syria-based Islamic State and by a massive flow of refugees into Europe.